wp-plugins/basic-comment-quicktags/readme.txt

 Yes.
 It can be network activated or per-site, works fine.

+= This isn't showing up on bbPress! =

+If you're using the bbPress Fancy Editor, it won't work.
+Really, the fancy editor is 'more' than this, so you shouldn't be using both.

 = Will you expand this to BuddyPress? =

 Unlikely.
 BuddyPress is moving to it's own thing.